aristoteleo/dynast-release/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Dynast: Quantifying Unspliced and Spliced mRNA from Metabolically Labeled scRNA-seq Data
+Dynast: Complete splicing and labeling quantification from metabolic labeling scRNA-seq
 ========================================================================================

 .. toctree::
    :maxdepth: 2